A MESSAGE FROM OUR BOARD

-Given these challenges, I am honored to become the chair of the Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee of Marathon Oil’s board of directors.
+As the chair of the Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee of Marathon Oil’s board of directors, I appreciate the opportunity to share what the company is doing to understand and mitigate our HES&CR risks.

 Chairman, HES&CR Committee